Litchfield County, Connecticut

 Litchfield County was established on October 14, 1751 and was formed from Fairfield County and Hartford County.
 The county was named after Lichfield, England.
 The County Seat was Litchfield (1751-1960)

-Areas adjacent to Litchfield County are Litchfield County, Massachusetts (north), Hampden County, Massachusetts (northeast), Hartford County (east), New Haven County (southeast), Fairfield County (south), Dutchess County, New York (west), Columbia County, New York (northwest).
+Areas adjacent to Litchfield County are Litchfield County, Massachusetts, Hampden County, Massachusetts, Hartford County, New Haven County, Fairfield County, Dutchess County, New York, Columbia County, New York.

 Litchfield County vital records can be found at the Connecticut Office of Vital Records has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Connecticut for current fees and application process.
 Birth, marriage, and death records are connected with central life events.